JonathanSchmidt1/atomate2_cosmo_tutorial/README.md

 ## Installation

-We will install packages both on our local machine to be able to submit jobs to our database and analyse results and on an HPC system to retrieve jobs from the database, run the calculations and send results back to the database.
+We will install packages both on our local machine to be able to submit jobs to our database and analyse results, and on an HPC system to retrieve job instructions from the database, run the calculations and send results back to the database.

 ### Kuma
 Connect to the kuma cluster, clone the repository and set up a virtual environment: